tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: find a good use for TravelResult !!
 - TBD: at end of story-driven updates, elim "##" error messages in error()
 - IDEA: maybe the hedgehog should act differently once you get & wear the crown?
+- TBD: have shiny sword be hanging on wall (like Zork I)?
+	- IDEA: In TADS, this is accomplished for obj and rooms by giving them two attribs:
+	- IDEA: isInInitState attrib (bool) and initDesc (string) [or roomFirstDesc]
+	- IDEA: by default, IsInInitState starts as True and becomes False as soon as obj is moved
+	- IDEA: this would require updating base obj and also core methods like take()
+	- IDEA: But, it would allow object to be easily given more placement description on initial contact
+	- IDEA: in the room display method, obj w/ initDesc and isInInitState could be handled separately

 *** future story / puzzle ideas ***